jupyterhub/mybinder.org-user-guide/doc/dockerfile.rst

   Binder's requirements for Dockerfiles are in beta and subject to change.
   Dockerfiles may break on Binder from time to time during the beta period.
-  Avoid using Dockerfiles if you require reproducibility with Binder at the moment.

 When should you use a Dockerfile?